 We at Pozi want to improve the efficiency of Victoria's property and address data maintenance process.

 We have a plan to eliminate the friction between the councils and the Victorian state government when exchanging critical property information.

 Victoria's 79 councils maintain the source of truth for much of the state's property information.

-The Victorian Department of Environment, Land Water and Planning (DELWP) relies on this information for its Vicmap Address and Property datasets.
+The Victorian Department of Energy, Environment and Climate Action (DEECA) relies on this information for its Vicmap Address and Property datasets.
 However, the current data exchange process puts responsibility on under-resourced councils to frequently prepare and submit lists of property data updates via complex spreadsheets (M1s).

 The current system requires from councils: